ArchipelagoBrad/deadlockipelago/deadlock/docs/setup_en.md

 ---

-## 6. Brad Recommended: Install Deadlock API Ingest
+## 6. Brad Primary Recommended Way: Install Deadlock API Ingest

 The client fetches match data from **api.deadlock-api.com**.
 If your matches are not submitted to that API, `/submit_match` will fail or take a long time.